False Claims Act (FCA)

-While the need for an antifraud statute is clear, the False Claims Act’s broad language and overzealous enforcement have encouraged significant abuse—turning what should be simple contractual disagreements and paperwork mistakes into claims for fraud. read more...
+While the need for an antifraud statute is clear, the False Claims Act’s broad language and overzealous enforcement have encouraged significant abuse—turning what should be simple contractual disagreements and paperwork errors into claims for fraud.

 The law allows the government to pursue any government contractor suspected of making “false claims” about their goods or services to the government.
 And it allows third-party whistleblowers (called qui tam relators) to sue in the name of the government and to keep a large part of any award or settlement.
-The statute allows for treble damages (damages three times the amount of the alleged fraud) as well as other potentially excessive penalties, including a prohibition on companies or individuals receiving federal contracts.
-Total monetary damages under the False Claims Act have risen from $272 million in 1992 to a record $4.9 billion in 2012.
+The statute allows for treble damages (damages three times the amount of the alleged fraud) as well as other potentially excessive penalties.
+A sucesfull False Claims Act case against a company or person can ultimately result in a prohibition against that company or person receiving future federal contracts or funds.
+Total monetary damages under the False Claims Act have risen from $272 million in 1992 to a record $3.5 billion in FY 2015.

 A number of reforms to the False Claims Act are needed to restore fairness and predictability and to prevent inappropriate payments.
-These include:
+These include (among others):

 - Providing a safe harbor for companies with robust compliance programs